Netanyahu defends planned Gaza City military offensive, says it's the only way to defeat Hamas

 "This is the best way to end the war and the best way to end it speedily," he said.

-Netanyahu also said he had directed Israel's military in recent days to "bring in more foreign journalists" — which could be a striking development as their access to Gaza has been limited.
+Netanyahu also said he had directed Israel's military in recent days to "bring in more foreign journalists" — which could be a striking development in apparent response to criticism that their access to Gaza has been limited, though the conditions under which they'd be allowed to report remain to be clarified.

 Netanyahu spoke with President Trump on Sunday about the plan, according to the prime minister's office.